7. The Seven Seals of the Book of Revelation

-The color of the fourth seal pale horse mentioned is significant, as the Greek word used here is the same root word from which we get the word chlorophyll; it describes the pale, ashen-green pallor that is characteristic of a decomposing corpse.
-Its rider is named Death and permission is given ("They were given power," v.
-8) for a fourth of the population of earth to be killed by sword, famine, and plague, and by wild beasts.
+The color of the fourth seal pale horse is significant, as the Greek word used is the same as where we get the chlorophyll; it describes the pale, ashen-green pallor characteristic of a decomposing corpse.
+Its rider is named Death, and permission is given ("They were given power," v.
+8) for a fourth of the earth's population to be killed by sword, famine, plague, and wild beasts.
 Let's think about each mentioned.
-First of all, the passage states that some are killed by the sword (v.
+First, the passage states that some are killed by the sword (v.
 8).
 We should not take that literally; the sword speaks of violent means.

-To be killed by sword sounds like persecution with people being hunted down and killed.
-The famine that started at the third seal is also continuing, and plague also adds to the death of a quarter of the population.
+To be killed by sword sounds like persecution, with people being hunted and killed.
+The famine that started at the third seal is also continuing, and plague adds to the death of a quarter of the population.
 What could the epidemic be?
 Is this Ebola?
-What would happen if a pestilence or plague were to break out?
+What would happen if a pestilence or plague broke out?
 Martial law would be declared in an attempt to contain the spread.
-Trucks would not be able to get into affected areas, further causing the famine to be worse.
+Trucks would not be able to get into affected areas, further causing the famine to worsen.
 How can we explain wild beasts?
 How many wild beasts are left on planet earth even at present?
-The Greek word used is thēriόn, and although it is mostly used for animals, it could also be indicative of people who have let their inner beast nature dominate their lives to such a degree, that they are like wild beasts.
-When people dominated by selfish greed or hunger find themselves backed into a corner, they will act in a predatory way, out of a beast-like need for preservation, especially in a time of famine when men find it difficult to feed their families.
+The Greek word is thēriόn, and although it is mainly used for animals, it could also indicate people who have let their inner beast nature dominate their lives to such a degree that they are like wild beasts.
+When people dominated by selfish greed or hunger find themselves backed into a corner, they often act in a predatory way, out of a beast-like need, when they find it difficult to feed their families.
 Consider the two Scriptures below that speak of men behaving like beasts:

 I am in the midst of lions; I lie among ravenous beasts— men whose teeth are spears and arrows, whose tongues are sharp swords (Psalm 57:4).